kmahyyg/kmahyyg.github.io/content/welovecode/vulnhub-imf.md

 So we use `FFD8FFE0` as prefix to build a fake jpg file to bypass it.
 Then After successfully uploaded, you got: `<!-- 577539cb4b62 -->` in source code.
 Next question is, where is the file uploaded?

-GOBUSTER! `gobuster -u http://172.16.51.134/imfadministrator -w /media/kmahyyg/linuxdata/WorkData/HostedOnGithub/hackbox_tools/utils/outsidetools/dictionaries/DirBuster-Lists/directory-list-2.3-medium.txt -x txt,html,php,jpg -o imf.txt`
+GOBUSTER! `gobuster -u http://172.16.51.134/imfadministrator -w /<PATH TO DICT>/directory-list-2.3-medium.txt -x txt,html,php,jpg -o imf.txt`

 Then: `images`(200) and `uploads`(403), that's it `/imfadministrator/uploads/577539cb4b62.jpg`, gosh, but not executed.